Envisioning a New “Water Ethic” for the Engineering Community

 Climate change, population and economic growth, equity concerns, and new demands from emerging technologies, as well as legacy issues flowing from past infrastructure failures and shortcomings are transforming society’s ability to satisfy fundamental needs for clean water and sanitation.

-These dynamics signal the advent of what author Peter Glieck calls “The Third Age of Water.”
+These dynamics signal the advent of what author Peter Gleick calls “The Third Age of Water.”
 This “new age” presents a pressing obligation for the engineering community to fully manifest its commitment to a new “water ethic” as guidance for its stewardship of this vital natural resource on behalf of society.

 A two-hour virtual preview will highlight the emergence of this “water ethic.”
 The following two-day, in-person summit will take a deep dive into what that ethic might look like, and inquire into a set of key imperatives present as this new water age unfolds, including: